On the Variance of the Optimal Alignments Score for Binary Random Words and an Asymmetric Scoring Function: Combinatorics

 Let $v$ be an alignment.
-Recall that a one that gets aligned by $v$ to another one (instead of to a gap or a zero), is called {\it matched} by $v$.\\ Let $N_5(v)$ denote in the alignment $v$, the total number of subsequent pairs of ones in $X$ satisfying all of the following conditions:\\ -The ones are both matched, that is aligned by $v$ with a one from $Y$.\\ -Between the pair of ones in the $X$ text there are only zeros.
-More precisely, we require that there is a block of five zeros, between the pair of ones in the $X$ text.\\ -The pair of ones in the $Y$ text with which our pair from $X$ is aligned, should contain only zeros in between them.\\ More precisely: for $v\in V^k$, we define:
+Recall that a one that gets aligned by $v$ to another one (instead of aligned to a gap or a zero), is said to have been {\it matched} by $v$.
+Let $N_5(v)$ denote in the alignment $v$, the total number of subsequent pairs of ones in $X$ satisfying all of the following conditions: \begin{itemize} \item The ones are both matched, that is aligned by $v$ with a one from $Y$. \item Between the pair of ones in the $X$ text there are only zeros.
+More precisely, we require that there is a block of five zeros, between the pair of ones in the $X$-string. \item The pair of ones in the $Y$-string with which our pair from $X$ is aligned, should contain only zeros in between them.\end{itemize} More precisely: for $v\in V^k$, define:

-where $v:=(v_1,v_2,\ldots,v_k)$.\\ Let $N_{5<}(v)$ denote in the alignment $v$, the total number of subsequent pairs of ones in $X$ satisfying all of the following conditions:\\ -The ones are both matched, that is aligned by $v$ with a one from $Y$.\\ -Between the pair of ones in the $X$ text there are only zeros and we require that there are exactly five zeros.\\ -The pair of ones in the $Y$ text with which our pair from $X$ is aligned, should contain only zeros in between them and contain strictly less than $5$.\\ More precisely:
+where $v:=(v_1,v_2,\ldots,v_k)$.
+Let $N_{5<}(v)$ denote in the alignment $v$, the total number of subsequent pairs of ones in $X$ satisfying all of the following conditions: \begin{itemize} \item The ones are both matched, that is aligned by $v$ with a one from $Y$. \item Between the pair of ones in the $X$ text there are only zeros and moreover exactly five zeros. \item The pair of ones in the $Y$ text with which our pair from $X$ is aligned, should contain only zeros in between them and contain strictly less than $5$.\end{itemize} More precisely: